ADAAlbalushi/FCM/README.md

 ## Setup Instructions

-1. Create a directory called `swc-python`, preferably in your Desktop for easier finding.
+1. Create a directory called `FCM`, preferably in your Desktop for easier finding.

 2. Download the data and code files using the following links for [code](https://swcarpentry.github.io/python-novice-inflammation/files/code/python-novice-inflammation-code.zip) and [data](https://swcarpentry.github.io/python-novice-inflammation/data/python-novice-inflammation-data.zip).